k8-proxy/p-k8-jmeter-test-engine-v1/instructions/How to generate load with OVA utilizing command line.md

-# How to generate Load with OVA using command line
+# How to generate Load with OVA utilizing command line

 For OVA deployment follow the instructions in ["How to deploy OVA"](How%20to%20deploy%20OVA.md)